Tennessee Court Records

 - The qualified child has become disabled;

-Upon submitting the request for review, the Department of Human Services shall mail both parties an Affidavit of Income and Expenses (see sample)..
-Each recipient must send the completed affidavit to the local child support office in a self-addressed stamped envelope.
-The Department shall then use the most recent Child Support Guidelines to review the request.
-In some cases, the request for review shall be subject to judicial review.
+Upon submitting the request for review, the Department of Human Services may mail both parties an Affidavit of Income and Expenses (see sample)..
+Each recipient is required to send the completed affidavit to the local child support office in a self-addressed, stamped envelope.
+The Department may then use the most recent Child Support Guidelines to review the request.
+In some cases, the request for review may be subject to judicial review.

-The Department of Human Services provides more information on this brochure.
+The Department of Human Services provides more information in this brochure.
 Note that the content of this section does not replace professional advice from an experienced family lawyer.

 What is Back Child Support in Tennessee?